Modules

 Introduction

-The aims of the HIV and Sexual Health Module are to: Help students to develop a sensitive, non-judgemental attitude to people (patients) regardless of their race, gender and sexual preference and the student’s own personal prejudices
+Help students develop a sensitive, non-judgemental attitude to people (patients) regardless of their race, gender and sexual preference and the student’s own personal prejudices.

 Equip all graduating doctors to function effectively as a potential Level 1 Provider of sexual health care (National Strategy for Sexual Health and HIV, 2001) as a minimum.

-Enthuse students to pursue further learning in sexual health eg by additional optional sexual health modules
+Enthuse students to pursue further learning in sexual health, e.g. by additional optional sexual health modules.

 Index